vfarcic/devops26/manuscript/07-dev.md

 The DevPod is no more.

 The problem is that we did not push the code changes to GitHub.
 If we did that, we could pull them to our local hard disk.
-Since we forget that important step, our changes we lost the moment we deleted the DevPod.
+Since we forgot that important step, our changes were lost the moment we deleted the DevPod.
 That was silly of me, wasn't it?
-Or, maybe I did that intentionally just to show you that we can also synchronize files from your laptop into the DevPod, and vice versa.
+Or maybe I did that intentionally just to show you that we can also synchronize files from your laptop into the DevPod, and vice versa.

 ## Synchronizing Code From A Laptop Into A DevPod